 Explore it on Goodreads or Amazon.

-Other books by this author include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic at the Gate, Magic on the Hunt, Magic on the Line, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell

 Eighth in the Allie Beckstrom urban fantasy series and revolving around the annoying Allie, a Hound.
 The story is based in Portland.

 Don’t even start this series if you don’t like stupid protagonists.
 Allie starts out irritating and is quite consistent in remaining irritating.
 So why am I still reading it?
 I wanna know what her dad is up to, god help me.
 I also want to know the secret of St. John’s.
 Supposedly, there is no magic in this neighborhood, but Monk keeps dropping hints about it.